 - (a) Royal Canal Greenway from Croke Park stadium to Shandon in Phibsborough.
-This route is already paved and suitable for cycling but with some difficult road crossings; - (b) River Tolka Greenway from Drumcondra to Tolka Valley Park via Griffith Park and National Botanic Gardens; - (c) Broadstone Greenway (potential route subject to feasibility study) from north of the River Tolka Greenway at Glasnevin heading southward between the western edge of the National Botanic Gardens and Glasnevin Cemetery to cross the Finglas Road Primary Radial Route 3B.
-This section is feasible by following internal roads along the preimeter of the cemetery.
-It may then be feasible to continue southward via Prospect Cemetery extension with a new bridge (with difficult levels to be resolved) over the Maynooth Railway Line to the Royal Canal Greenway opposite Shandon Park.
-From there it would be more straightforward to provide a bridge over the Royal Canal to Shandon Park and then to follow the proposed new Luas tram line to Broadstone and the new DIT campus at Grangegorman.
+This route is already paved and cycleable but with some difficult road crossings, and other issues; - (b) River Tolka Greenway from Drumcondra to Tolka Valley Park via Griffith Park and National Botanic Gardens: - (c) Broadstone Greenway ( subject to feasibility study and economic assessment) from north of the River Tolka Greenway at Glasnevin heading southward between the western edge of the National Botanic Gardens and Glasnevin Cemetery to cross the Finglas Road Primary Radial Route 3B.
+This section is feasible by following internal roads along the perimeter of the cemetery.
+It would continue southward via Prospect Cemetery extension with a new bridge (with difficult levels to be resolved) over the Maynooth Railway Line to the Royal Canal Greenway opposite Shandon Park.
+From there it would include a new bridge over the Royal Canal to Mount Bernard Park at Shandon and then to follow the proposed new Luas light rail line to Broadstone and the new DIT campus at Grangegorman.
 From Faussagh Road southward to Cabra Road, North Circular Road and onward for a short distance, the old railway line is in a cutting until it reaches ground level near Broadstone.
 On this section the cycleway would be supported on a structure along the lip of the railway cutting.
 This route will link directly to the new Dublin Institute of Technology campus at Grangegorman.
 It will also provide an alternative to primary Routes 3A and 3B with a bypass to the west of busy Phibsborough Village; - (d) Santry River Greenway from the back of Northside Shopping Centre to Northwood at Santry via a series of public parks and open spaces; and - (e) Various local greenways within public parks such as Albert College Park on the Ballymun Road, Johnstown Park in Finglas East, Ellenfield Park in Whitehall and Santry Demesne.